yiiim/dart_dependency_injection/README.md

 collection.add<ServiceObserver<TestService>>((serviceProvider) => TestServiceObserver());
 ```

-just only the `TestService` will be observed.
+only the `TestService` and its subclasses will be observed.

 ## DependencyInjectionService